 North Georgia is a sightseeing dream, with sprawling fields, lush valleys, soaring mountains, rustling wildlife, rushing waterfalls, peaceful lakes, and so much more.
 There are hundreds of thousands of acres and miles to explore, and the best way to fit the most in is with a scenic drive!
 Thankfully, there are many wonderful scenic drives in North Georgia, leading you to hiking trails (even parts of the Appalachian Trail), lakes, recreation areas, national forests, picnic areas, and waterfalls – all the best of the North Georgia mountains.

 The Fannin County Chamber of Commerce offers maps of favorite scenic drives in the Blue Ridge Mountains, outlining wonderful stops along the way.
-Read on for some of the best scenic drives – and pack your bags for a fun road trip in beautiful Blue Ridge, Georgia!
+Read on for some of the best scenic routes – and pack your bags for a fun road trip in beautiful Blue Ridge, Georgia!

-What trip to Blue Ridge, Georgia, would be complete without some time spent on the Blue Ridge Parkway?
-The 469-mile route runs from North Carolina to Virginia – even through the Great Smoky Mountains.
-Valleys, mountains, lakes, waterfalls, rivers, streams, wildlife, wildflowers, historic sites…what won’t you see on this scenic drive in North Georgia?!
+What getaway to Blue Ridge, Georgia, would be complete without some time spent on the Blue Ridge Parkway?
+The 469-mile scenic highway runs from North Carolina to Virginia – even through the Great Smoky Mountains.
+Valleys, mountain vistas, lakes, waterfalls, rivers, streams, small-town charm, wildlife, wildflowers, historic sites…what won’t you see on this scenic drive in North Georgia?!

 Cherohala Skyway | Highway 165 – Tellico Plains, TN – Robbinsville, NC